 Jenn’s Story

 Throughout our first year without Ellie, we celebrated her in every way possible.
 Each difficult milestone without her, we held close to our little family.
 Her due date.
 Each month where we wondered how big she would be or what she would be doing.
 Missed doctor appointments.
 Each holiday without her.
 Family photographs holding a vacancy that should include her.
 Seeing little girls that are close to her age.
 Advertisements for baby girl clothes.
-Each a reminder that they were things that should be that will never be.
+Each served a painful reminder of what we were missing.

-We are left constantly looking for signs of our precious daughter.
+We are left looking for signs of our precious daughter.
 Each butterfly or shooting star serves as a reminder of our baby girl.
-During our early outdoor hiking adventures after her passing, we regularly encountered tiny blue butterflies.
-We have to believe that this was our sweet girl telling us that as we put one foot ahead of the other, she is with us.
-We planted a butterfly garden at our home to create a place to reflect and think of her.
-We donated a sitting wall that wraps around the Niche Ely Ossuarium where she rests at the cemetery – William loves to run across this when we visit her.
-For her first Christmas, we donated jammies with our story to our local hospital for families who endure an unexpected loss like ours.
+During our early hiking adventures after her passing, we regularly encountered tiny blue butterflies.
+We believe that this was our sweet girl telling us that as we put one foot ahead of the other, she is with us.
+My husband planted a butterfly garden at our home to create a place to reflect and think of her.
+We donated a sitting wall that wraps around the Niche Ely Ossuarium where she rests at the cemetery – our kids love to run across this when we visit her.
+Each Christmas, we donate jammies with our story to our local hospital for families who endure an unexpected loss like ours.

 Finding My Rainbow